jakestanley/docker-piavpn-arm/README.md

-docker-piavpn-arm
+docker-mullvad-deluge-arm
 ================

-Debian Jessie based Privateinternetaccess.com vpn with torrents/proxy (openvpn, deluged, deluge-web, dante-server)
+Debian Jessie based mullvad.net vpn with torrents/proxy (openvpn, deluged, deluge-web, dante-server)

-This is a fork of docker-piavpn that runs on ARM based machines such as Raspberry Pi.
+This is a fork of docker-piavpn that works (TBC) with Mullvad VPN.

-Tested working against on HypriotOS on Raspberry Pi 1
+Tested (TBC) against on Raspberry Pi OS on Raspberry Pi 4.

+Currently hardcoded to use a UK Manchester exit node.

 Complete run command with all options